Human Rights, Inclusion and Engagement Commission

 Toll Free: 800-657-3704

-The Roseville Human Rights, Inclusion and Engagement Commission does not investigate claims of discrimination or human rights violations.
-Rather, the Commission provides leadership in the community in prevention of bias and hate crimes through education, collaborative community action and policy and program advice to the City Council.
+While the Roseville Human Rights, Inclusion and Engagement Commission does not itself investigate or resolve individual claims of discrimination or human rights violations, the Commission provides leadership in the community in prevention of bias and hate crimes through education, collaborative community action and policy and program advice to the City Council.

 |Commission Members||Contact Information|